Cristian Pîrvulescu: Political party science

 His early career was centered on denouncing the negative consequences of the single-party communist regime that was present in Romania between 1948 and 1989, as well as of having major former second-rank Romanian Communist Party members continue holding important governmental posts (after the Communist era, the Romanian political party system was dominated by the National Salvation Front, perceived as a neo-communist party with a small faction of democrats and reformists).

 Seen as a reformist and a leader in democratic thought, Pîrvulescu was, in the early 1990s, more and more often invited as a guest on political talk shows.
 What he saw as the failure of the Romanian Democratic Convention government (a centre-right coalition that governed Romania between 1996 and 2000) made him more critical of the Romanian political party system—in his view, mainstream Romanian parties were more interested in immediate electoral success than in making the whole political system and the whole country work better.
 He also denounced the consequences of the party-list electoral system in use in Romania, which, according to him, makes members of Parliament more dependent on party decisions, letting them stray away from their own political beliefs in favor of "political party discipline".
 Pîrvulescu attributed the apparent problems faced by the Parliament in adopting legislation to this phenomenon.

-Current activities

-After the 2004 elections, Pîrvulescu, perceived by many as the most credible social and political commentator, indicated that the conflict of the two major parties in the Justice and Truth Alliance has no good effect on the EU accession of 2007.

-Each Sunday, he hosts on a TVR 1 political talk show, Săptămâna Politică ("This Week in Politics") and, on Saturdays, a Realitatea TV show, Numele meu (My Name Is), which analyzes the most recent and notorious trends and persons in politics.
+As of June 2025, Pîrvulescu was dean of the Faculty of Political Science at SNSPA.